in28minutes/in28minutes.github.io/_posts/2017-01-29-spring-boot-autoconfiguration.md

 - Your favorite IDE.
 We use Eclipse.
 - JDK 1.8+

+## Complete Maven Project With Code Examples
+> Our Github repository has all the code examples - [https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files](https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files){:target="_blank"}

+- All other examples related to Restful Web Services
+    - Website-springbootrestservices-all-examples.zip

 ## Why do we need Spring Boot Auto Configuration?

 Spring based applications have a lot of configuration.